 - The Provost and each Executive Vice President are responsible for implementing and informing employees about the compensation program policy.

-- Human Resources is responsible for making recommendations to the Executive Vice President for Finance and Administration who is responsible for making recommendations to the President regarding the competitiveness of salaries within the University.
+Human Resources is responsible for making recommendations regarding the competitiveness of salaries within the University

 - Salaries shall be compared to external market place applying published market data surveys used to establish rates for specific types of work.

-- Market analysis, using a sample of University jobs, normally occurs at least every other fiscal year, or as often as needed.
+- Market analysis normally occurs at least every fiscal year, or as often as needed.

 - The review shall consider factors such as pay for similar kinds of work in the appropriate area of market, pay for comparable benchmark universities, salary analysis and availability of funds.